 Onitilo agreed: “If you don’t eat any meat, you may have other health problems to contend with.”

 The WHO report didn’t specify how much processed and red meat is safe to eat.

-Urban suggested limiting red meat to once or twice a week and processed meat to once or twice a month.
+Urban suggested limiting red meat to 12-18 ounces per week and processed meat to little, if any.

 Evaluate your diet and lifestyle

 “You don’t have to cut meat out of your diet, but take some time to reflect on your eating habits,” Urban said.

 Add more veggies, fruits, whole grains and legumes to your diet if you’re not eating enough.
 If you eat red or processed meat daily, replace some servings with healthful foods instead of highly processed options.

 “It’s all about balance and variety,” Urban said.
 “Other foods pose health risks in large quantities, but there are no bad foods.”